Theatrical superstitions: Macbeth

 William Shakespeare's play Macbeth is said to be cursed, so actors avoid saying its name when in the theatre (the euphemism "The Scottish Play" is used instead).
 Actors also avoid even quoting the lines from Macbeth before performances, particularly the Witches' incantations.
 Outside a theatre and after a performance, the play can be spoken of openly.
 If an actor speaks the word "Macbeth", or quotes the play, in a theatre other than in performance, they must perform a ritual to remove the curse.
 The ritual may vary according to local custom: one is to leave the theatre building or at least the room occupied when the name was mentioned, spin around three times, spit, curse, and then knock to be allowed back in.
-This particular iteration of the ritual is documented in the play The Dresser and its film adaptations.
+This particular iteration of the ritual is documented in the play The Dresser and its screen adaptations.

-One version of this legend claims that it was the actor who played Lady Macbeth who died during the play's first production run and that Shakespeare himself had to assume the role.
+One version of this legend claims that it was the actress who played Lady Macbeth who died during the play's first production run and that Shakespeare himself had to assume the role.
 There is no evidence that this legend is factual.